 Contents on this page:

-As a manager, you are responsible for developing the activities so that they contribute to the fulfilment of Lund University's strategic goals.
-Through the staff appraisal, you as a manager and your employees take joint responsibility to create good conditions for a well-functioning organisation.
+As a manager, you are responsible for developing the organisation so that it contributes to the fulfilment of Lund University's strategic goals.
+Through the staff apparaisal, you as a manager and your employees take joint responsibility for creating good conditions for a well-functioning organisation.

-The starting point should be the organisation's focus, strategy, goals, conditions, prerequisites and need for skills, as well as the employee's work situation, performance and future plans.
-Well-being and cooperation and relationship issues as well as leadership (in general) can also be discussed.
+The starting point should be the organisation's direction, strategy, goals, conditions, prerequisites and skills needs, as well as the employee's work situation, performance and future plans.
+Job satisfaction, co-operation and relationship issues and leadership (in general) can also be discussed.

-The manager and the employee must follow up on results and work performance, clarify goals and expectations, discuss development and training needs, the employee's work situation, division of responsibilities and cooperation.
+The manager and the employee should monitor results and work performance, clarify goals and expectations, discuss development and training needs, the employee's work situation, division of responsibilities and co-operation.

-It is also important that there is continuous follow-up of the conversation during the period leading up to next year's review, for example at follow-up discussions prior to salary review but also at other times.
+It is also important that there is continuous follow-up of the appraisal in the period leading up to the next year's appraisal, for example at follow-up appraisals prior to salary reviews, other occasions.

-The appraisal should lead to an individual action plan being compiled or updated for the employee.
+The appraisal should lead to the creation or updating of an individual action plan for the employee.
 Experiences, ideas and plans from the plan should be able to contribute to the organisation's overall change and development work.

 Shared responsibility for organisational development

 The purpose of the staff appraisal is to create good conditions for a well-functioning organisation that contributes to Lund University's strategic goals.
-By creating participation and influence in operational planning, the University wants to stimulate well-motivated employees who, together with the management, continuously communicate and plan the organisation's goals and strategies as well as the tasks of their own working group.
+By creating participation and influence in the planning of activities, the university wants to stimulate well-motivated employees who, together with the management, continuously communicate and plan the goals and strategies of the organisation and the tasks of their own work group.

 Responsibility for staff appraisals

-For doctoral students, someone other than the supervisor should conduct the appraisal.
-In cases where the supervisor is also the immediate manager with personnel responsibility, the supervisor can conduct the appraisal, but the recommendation is that the head of department or director of studies, for example, then conducts the appraisal.
+For doctoral students, someone other than the supervisor should conduct the interview.
+In cases where the supervisor is also the immediate manager with personnel responsibility, the supervisor can hold the staff appraisal, but the recommendation is that the head of department or director of studies, for example, then holds the staff appraisal.
 It is important that the doctoral student can talk about their work environment and how the supervision works with someone other than the supervisor.

 Preparation, implementation and follow-up